openflighthpc/retype-documentation/Retype_Documentation/hpc_environment_usage/flight_web_suite/flight_job_manager/creating_a_job_script.md

 ![](/images/flight_web_jobmanager_creation_question.png)

 !!!
-Each question comes with an explanation, but if uncertain, there is always a default answer.
+Each question comes with an explanation, but if uncertain, leave it blank for the default answer.
 !!!